reagul/PCF-DotNet-Workshop/README.md

 	-   Lab 3.3: Simple integration for Azure SQL using the Azure Broker Service

-##### Session 4 (Advanced/Optional): Using .NET Framework with Pivotal Service Discovery and Configuration Server
+##### Lunch : 1 hr

+##### Session: DotNet Microservices and Demo

-A half-day workshop focused on the basics of integrating Pivotal's Configuration Services and Service Discovery capabilities with .NET Framework Applications.
+Demo focused on the basics of integrating Pivotal's Configuration Services and Service Discovery capabilities with .NET Framework Applications.

 -	Lab 4: [Introduction - Powerpoint]()